CESNET/metacentrum-user-docs/docs/software/containers/index.md

 In general, the platform can be used for almost anything, starting with a simple web application, to running a full remote desktop or a complex workflow pipeline.

-### Run in Apptainer
+### Run in Singularity

-If you have an existing Docker image, you can run it without root privileges in Apptainer.
+If you have an existing Docker image, you can run it without root privileges in Singularity.

 If you want to change something or make your own image from scratch, you'll need root privileges; go to [Kubernetes](http://docs.cerit.io/).

-**Prepare Apptainer image from Docker image** as:
+**Prepare Singularity image from Docker image** as:

     singularity build image.img docker://tensorflow/tensorflow:latest